top of page

 So if this has been going on since the mid-to-late 1980s, what’s the fuss about?
 Why has this idea of ‘Digital Transformation’ caught fire throughout Corporate America?

-ACKNOWLEDGING THE TRUTH & MOVING FORWARD
+ACKNOWLEDGING THE TRUTH ABOUT DIGITAL TRANSFORMATION & MOVING FORWARD

 ‘Digital Transformation’ is nothing more than a cute catchphrase created by CIOs, CTOs, supposed ‘Digital Innovators’, and large-scale consulting firms (read: Accenture, Deloitte, et al) to justify capital expenditure within an organization.
 It’s a sexy way to internally (or externally) market investing dollars into work that has been going on for decades already.
 Are those dollars justified?
 Certainly.
 Should organizations be leveraging technology to identify ways to improve and streamline their operations?
 Absolutely.